andradehenrique/dokploy-mcp/README.md

 *   **Node.js & TypeScript**: As the underlying runtime and language.
 *   **Stdio Transport**: By default, it communicates with MCP clients over standard input/output (stdio), as configured in `src/index.ts`.
 *   **Dokploy API Interaction**: It interacts with your Dokploy server's API to perform actions based on tool invocations.
+*   **HTTP Client Abstraction**: Uses a centralized HTTP client for consistent API communication and error handling.

 The server listens for MCP requests, executes the corresponding tool (e.g., fetching project data from Dokploy), and returns the results in MCP format.